sedonik/laravel9-todo-rest/README.md

 ## Build simple Rest apps in Laravel

-It's implemented a simple Rest API Endpoint "/tasks":
+This API point is implemented as an Example of Rest API Endpoint "/tasks":
+(implemented for representing framework capabilities)

 ### There are some classes that have the following functionality: